ayajnik/fakeNewsClassifier/README.md

 # Create front end beta user app

 With the help of Flasl, HTML and bootstrap, a beta version of this model was created for the user

+# Containerize the project

+Create a docker file which will use the python image, copy the dependancy file and execute the app.py file which constains the user front-end deployment